zhouzi/linkhunter/README.md

 ## Change log

-### 5.0.0 - Unreleased
+### 5.0.0 - 2016-07-12

-The whole api has been redesigned to make things even simpler and flexible.
+The whole api has been redesigned to make things simpler and more flexible.

-* *WIP...*
+Please have a look at the [documentation](https://www.notion.so/linkhunter-d6f6f0eb7e434ee1ab2e464e837efa32) for the detailed changes.

 ### 4.0.0 - 2016-04-08